 Apparently Henry Gross knows what it is like to grieve for a dog.
-In 1976 his song Shannon was popular.
+In 1976, his song "Shannon" was popular.
 In it, a family finds itself mourning the passing of their dog.
-Gross reportedly had an Irish Setter name Shannon, but he wrote the song when he learned of the death of the Beach Boys Carl Wilson losing his Irish Setter.
+Gross reportedly had an Irish Setter named Shannon, but he wrote the song when he learned of the death of the Beach Boys member Carl Wilson losing his Irish Setter.

-"Little Boys Grow Up and Dogs Get Old"
+3. "Little Boys Grow Up and Dogs Get Old" by Luke Bryan

 This is a bit of a cheat because the following video doesn't showcase a dog song.
 Instead, it is simply a poem written and orally presented by actor Jimmy Stewart, who was a major talent in the 1940s–1970s.